thankful-ai/yeoman/README.md

 Public state, such as the services that should be running and the count for each of them, is held in a Google Cloud bucket called `yeoman`.

-Private state, such as secrets for your application, are stored in Google Cloud's Secrets Manager.
+All state, including services that hould be running and the count for each of them, as well as secrets for your application, are stored in Google Cloud's Secrets Manager.

 ## Non-features